TEAMMATES/teammates/docs/best-practices/accessibility.md

 ## Keyboard

-* All interactable elements (e.g. buttons, links, inputs) should be focusable by the keyboard (e.g. when tabbing).
+* All interactive elements (e.g. buttons, links, inputs) should be focusable by the keyboard (e.g. when tabbing).
 * The keyboard focus/tabbing order should match the visual layout of the page.
 * Focusable elements that are hidden from the current view should be removed from the focus order.